accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/rgaa/glossaire/caracteristique-biologique.md

 title: Biological characteristics
 ---

-User identification or control methods based on biological characteristics may be, for example :
+User identification or control methods based on biological characteristics may be, for example

-- fingerprint recognition ;
+- fingerprint recognition;
-- facial recognition ;
+- facial recognition;
 - voice recognition.